-An exempt from the official documentation: "On some devices, it is possible to encrypt storage without requiring the user to create a device PIN or Password.
+An excerpt from the official documentation: "On some devices, it is possible to encrypt storage without requiring the user to create a device PIN or Password.
 In this case, the storage is encrypted, but the encryption key may not be fully secured.
 For maximum security, the administrator should also require (and check for) a pattern, PIN, or password."

 - Encrypting the device might require the device to be wiped.
 We are not aware of devices that actually require a wipe, but according to documentation, this is possible.

-An exempt from the official documentation regarding the encryption dialog states: "However, on some devices this activity may never return, as it may trigger a reboot and in some cases a complete data wipe of the device."
+An excerpt from the official documentation regarding the encryption dialog states: "However, on some devices this activity may never return, as it may trigger a reboot and in some cases a complete data wipe of the device."

 How to deploy an encryption configuration to a device

 First you need to create a new configuration profile and configure it.
 Start by navigating to Mobile management > Configuration profiles and creating a restrictions configuration for Android.
 See Creating a configuration profile for more details.

 Currently there is only one setting, Device encryption enabled, which has to be enabled for the configuration to do anything.